Table of contents

 Critical functions

+An APRA-regulated entity must support APRA in the determination of whether it provides any critical functions, if required by APRA.
 APRA may require an APRA-regulated entity to undertake critical functions analysis, taking into account the systemic impact, customer impact and the substitutability by other providers if functions were to cease.
-An APRA-regulated entity may also be required to identify shared services, including those provided by third parties, upon which critical functions depend.
+An APRA-regulated entity may also be required to identify shared services, including those provided by third parties, upon which critical functions depend. |

 The early stages of bespoke resolution planning would typically involve APRA determining whether an entity provides critical functions.
 Critical functions refer to any functions that an individual entity provides that are important to financial system stability or the availability of essential financial services to a particular industry or community.